zl3311/BItools/README.md

 ---
 ## Causal inference

 The field of **casual inference** is not new, but I came across the name quite recently.
 It was confusing for me at the beginning by looking at the name.
-With some knowledge of regression analysis, I have been told that the interpretation of linear regression should imply correlation but never causality.
+With some knowledge of regression analysis, I have been told that the interpretation of linear regression should only imply correlation but never causality.
 In other words, using the terminology of graph theory, the relationship between two variables/nodes is undirected rather than singly directed.
-The question then becomes how to determine the direction of the edge from one side to the other side rather the other way round?
+The question then becomes how to determine the direction of the edge from one side to the other side rather the other way round.

-Well, if one variable is observed during the prerequisite procedure of the other variable (like an upstream-downstream setup), it is safe to say that one caused the other.
+To start with an easier setup, if one variable is observed during the prerequisite procedure of the other variable (like an upstream-downstream setup), it is safe to say that one caused the other.
 For more general cases, when lacking of context about how data is produced, it is not that easy to assert the causal effect using data only.
 Beared with such concerns in mind, I explored some common ways of making causal inference by completing a Coursera project (as [here](/Causal%20Inference/)).

 The project covered the following methods:
 * Fixed-effect regression